-If you have an order for spousal or child support and the paying parent has fallen behind in the payments, you may be able to take several legal steps to enforce your rights to the support.
+If you have an order for spousal or child support and the other party fallen behind in the payments, you may be able to take several legal steps to enforce your rights to the support.

 Once income withholding is in place, it continues as long as support is owed.
 If the paying parent changes jobs, the wage-withholding order will “follow” that paying parent to any new job that the support enforcement agency is aware of.
 If no support agency is handling your case, a lawyer can help you make sure a new employer is given a copy of the withholding order.
 Like wages, income from workers’ compensation and unemployment benefits can also be withheld for current and back support.

 A support enforcement agency can help you to arrange income withholding.
 If your support is not currently routed through the state, contact the division of child support for this service.
 If you are having an enforcement agency handle your case, there will be a $25 fee for each year the agency collects more than $500 for you.
+Note that the time frame for setting these up can be quite long, and it can involve lengthy interaction between the agency and the nonpaying spouse’s employer.
+It is best to contact the agency as soon as possible to set this up.
 A lawyer may also help you arrange income withholding, although you may be responsible for the lawyer’s fees and expenses.

 Other Methods of Collecting Back Support

-In addition to withholding the paying parent’s wages, a possible consequence for non-payment of support is license suspension, particularly when the paying parent does not have regular income or employment.
-If a parent is owed at least $2,500 in back child support and the other parent has an occupational license, a driver’s license or a hunting or fishing license issued by the state, the district attorney or division of child support can suspend these licenses unless the paying parent reduces the back support to under $2,500 or agrees to a repayment plan.
+The state has some fairly powerful tools in enforcing child support.
+If a parent is owed at least $2,500 in back child support, the state or district attorney has several methods of collection.
+If the support-owing parent has an occupational license, a driver’s license or a hunting or fishing license issued by the state, the district attorney or division of child support can suspend these licenses until person who is behind in payments reduces the back support owed (the “arrearage”) to $2,500 or agrees to a repayment plan.
 The obligated person’s passport may also be revoked or restricted in cases where a parent is owed at least $2,500.
-Only the district attorney and the division of child support can do these license suspensions or establish a payment plan.
+The support-owing parent may also be reported to credit reporting agencies.
+Finally, the district attorney or child support division may withhold a tax return to pay a child support arrearage.
+Note that only the district attorney and the division of child support can take these measures to ensure payments are made.